markwkiehl/particle_device_blueprint/README.md

 ![alt text](https://github.com/markwkiehl/particle_device_blueprint/raw/626bbdfa3d42f9a1716117e9dbb36f4d7ad7d650/particle_device_blueprint%20(2).jpeg "New Integration")

-Fill out the Webhook form as shown below. &nbsp; The ‘Event Name’ is what will be called later by your device firmware with the Particle.publish() function. &nbsp; The server address of ‘ny3.blynk.cloud’ for the ‘URL’ field should be replaced with the server address from [this list](https://docs.blynk.io/en/blynk.cloud/troubleshooting) that matches what you defined for your Blynk HTTP GET request. &nbsp; Change the ‘Request Type’ to ‘GET’, and then click on the ‘CREATE WEBHOOK’ button at the bottom of the form.
+Fill out the Webhook form as shown below. &nbsp; The ‘Event Name’ is what will be called later by your device firmware with the Particle.publish() function, so it is critical that it matches what is called in the firmware. &nbsp; The server address of ‘ny3.blynk.cloud’ for the ‘URL’ field should be replaced with the server address from [this list](https://docs.blynk.io/en/blynk.cloud/troubleshooting) that matches what you defined for your Blynk HTTP GET request. &nbsp; Change the ‘Request Type’ to ‘GET’, and then click on the ‘CREATE WEBHOOK’ button at the bottom of the form.

 ![alt text](https://github.com/markwkiehl/particle_device_blueprint/raw/c1409a9c9ea508fe0db27a512207736e520356f9/particle_device_blueprint%20(5).png "New Integration")